Global Stability and Step Size Robustness of RMSProp: Introduction

 The literature on global convergence properties of RMS\-Prop can be broadly divided into deterministic results (deterministic gradients), and stochastic results (stochastic gradients).
 For instance, in the deterministic setting, \cite{barakatRMSProp2020convergence} enforces a modified step size rule guaranteeing sufficiently small adaptive step sizes, while \cite{bensaid_Lyapunov2024convergence} achieves a similar result under a backtracking line-search step size rule.
 In both works, convergence to a stationary point is ensured by enforcing a sufficiently small step size.

-Global stability results on RMSProp are established, for instance, in \cite{ bensaid2023deterministic,heredia2024modeling , dereich2025asymptotic_stability}.
-In particular, \cite{bensaid2023deterministic, heredia2024modeling} provide stability results on the continuous-time RMSProp algorithm.
-Further, \cite{dereich2025asymptotic_stability} assumes objective functions whose gradients satisfy a sector condition, a property typically fulfilled by quadratic objective functions.
-Under this assumption, it establishes the boundedness of the RMSProp iterates for any arbitrary bounded step size rule.
-However, in \cite{dereich2025asymptotic_stability} no result on the convergence of the iterates to any stationary point of the algorithm is provided.
-Hence, global asymptotic stability of RMSProp under constant step size has not been established yet, nor has its robustness property with respect to arbitrary step size rules been established.
+Global stability results are established, for instance, in \cite{ bensaid2023deterministic,heredia2024modeling , dereich2025asymptotic_stability}.
+In particular, \cite{bensaid2023deterministic, heredia2024modeling} provide stability results on the continuous-time algorithm.
+Further, \cite{dereich2025asymptotic_stability} shows boundedness of the iterates for a special class of objective functions which does not encompass all strongly convex and L-smooth objective functions.
+Moreover, no result on the convergence of the iterates to any stationary point of the algorithm is provided.
+Hence, global asymptotic stability of RMSProp and boundedness of iterates for arbitrary step size rules is not well explored in the literature.

-The contributions of this paper are twofold.
-First, we propose a novel Lyapunov function which allows us to establish global asymptotic stability of the RMSProp algorithm with constant step size for strongly convex and $L$-smooth objective functions.
-Second, by considering time-varying step sizes as inputs, we show that this Lyapunov function is also an input-to-state Lyapunov function.
-Hence, the RMSProp algorithm guarantees boundedness of the iterates under any bounded step size rule.
-To the best of our knowledge, this constitutes the first (input-to-state) Lyapunov function and input-to-state stability result for RMSProp.
+In this paper, we establish novel systems-theoretic properties of RMSProp.
+In more detail, the contributions are as follows.
+First, we propose a novel Lyapunov function and show global asymptotic stability for strongly convex and $L$-smooth objective functions.
+Second, we show that this function is also an input-to-state Lyapunov function with respect to bounded time-varying step sizes.
+This property implies boundedness of the iterates for an arbitrary bounded step size rule.
+To the best of our knowledge, the proposed Lyapunov function is the first global and input-to-state Lyapunov function for RMSProp.
+Our results allow, for example, to design bounded time-varying step size rules with guaranteed bounded iterates and allow to control the trade-off between convergence rate and convergence accuracy for RMSProp.